Seedmanc/Tumblr-image-sorter/README.md

 Themes with inbuilt flash content such as music players are not supported.
 It seem that flash presence makes flash cookies DB unable to load.
 There is a chance that it might not an issue of my script but rather of the flash cookies themselves.
 So far I have no idea how to fix this, but such themes are a minority anyway.

+##Additional features

+Aside from main functionality the script also makes slight changes to tumblr design.
+The most noticeable one is the outline around images that were already saved with the script (not just "save as").
+This way you can keep track of pictures you have.
+Note that that this feature is cross-blog, meaning that if you saved a picture from one blog and then encountered it in a reblogged post in another tumblr it will still be marked as saved there.

+Other features include changing destination of links on single image posts directly to the picture skipping the /image/ subpage of tumblr, linkifying even small images that usually don't have links over them (because GET script requires every image to be opened in a separate tab) and also fixing the particular problem in some themes where links to hi-res versions of the images in posts are covered by a transparent div, making them inaccessible.
 So, the workflow is as follows: click the button, paste the path into save dialog text field, click "Save" and you're done.
 Much better than having to navigate between many folders before saving, isn't it?